tekpokhrel/nodejsTodo/README.md

 # nodejsTodo

-This is simple CRUD operation using Nodejs, Express, and MongoDB.
+This is simple CRUD operation using Node.js, Express, and MongoDB.

 ## Development server